Seirdy/seirdy.one/content/posts/website-best-practices.md

 Even if you set custom colors, ensure that the page is compatible with color overrides: elements shouldn't be distinguished solely by foreground and background color.
 [Technique C25](https://www.w3.org/WAI/WCAG22/Techniques/css/C25) for the <cite>Web Content Accessibility Guidelines (<abbr title="Web Content Accessibility Guidelines">WCAG</abbr>)&nbsp;2.2</cite> describes how doing so can meet the WCAG&nbsp;2.2's [Success Criterion&nbsp;1.4.8](https://www.w3.org/WAI/WCAG22/Understanding/visual-presentation).
 Specifically, it describes using default colors in combination with visible borders.
 The latter helps distinguish elements from surrounding content without relying on a custom color palette.

 This page's [canonical location](https://seirdy.one/2020/11/23/website-best-practices.html) is an example application of Technique C25 (and the related [Technique G148](https://www.w3.org/WAI/WCAG22/Techniques/general/G148)).
 It only uses non-default colors when a user agent requests a dark color scheme (using the `prefers-color-scheme` CSS media query; see the next subsection) and for lightening borders.
 Any image with a solid background may match the page background; to ensure that their dimensions are clear, I surrounded them with borders.
 I also set a custom color for the borders and ensure that the image backgrounds don't match the border colors.
-I included borders to break up bottom sections, since these elements lack heading-based delineation.
+I included borders to break up some sections, since heading-based delineation is either unavailable or insufficient for them.
 When overriding color schemes, the page layout remains clear.

 Color overrides go well beyond simple foreground and background color changes.
 Windows' High Contrast Mode, for instance, makes more advanced modifications to color palettes.